SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

         // protocol definition goes here
     }

-Custom types can declare that they implement a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their own definition:
+Custom types can state that they adopt a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their definition:

 ::